Deer in the Headlights (song): Composition

 "Deer in the Headlights" was written and produced by Adam Young.
 According to the sheet music published at Musicnotes.com, by Alfred Music Publishing, the track runs at 138 BPM and is in the key of D major.
 Young's range in the song spans from the notes A3 to A5.
 According to Young, the song is the most personal track on the album and highlights an ending relationship that ruined both lives that were involved.
+He also mentioned that he wrote the song as a way to vent his frustration.

 "I wrote a personal song that plays close to the chest in a way that no other song I've written ever has.
 I was ending a serious relationship at the time, and I was harrowed by the fact that so many people [specifically me] have a funny tendency to desire romance merely for the sake of avoiding loneliness, which ultimately means it's not about love at all!...
 So the song plays closely to the fact that I needed to pull myself out of the lights and remember what's more important than the romantic butterflies."

 "Deer in the Headlights" is described as an upbeat track, despite its depressing lyrical tone.
 The song features drums, bass, and electric guitar high up in the mix with a couple of synth leads and the track was inspired by Blink-182.